justin-napolitano/blog.jnapolitano.io/README.md

 npm run develop
 ```

-Open your browser and navigate to [http://localhost:8000](http://localhost:8000) to see the site.
+Open your browser and navigate to [http://localhost:8000](http://localhost:8000) to view the site.

 ### Building for Production